automatika-robotics/kompass/docs/tutorials/vision_tracking.md

     component_name="detection_component",
 )
 ```
 The component inputs/outputs are defined to get the images from the camera topic and provide both detections and trackings.
-The component is provided theses inputs and outputs along with the previous RoboMl model RESP client.
+The component is provided theses inputs and outputs along with the model client that we configured in the previous step.
 The `trigger` of the component is set to the image input topic so the component would work in an Event-Based runtype and provide a new detection/tracking on each new image.

-In the component configuration, the parameter `enable_visualization` is set to `True` to get a visualization of the output on an additional pop-up window for debugging purposes. and `threshold` (confidence threshold for object detection) is set to `0.5`.
+In the component configuration, the parameter `enable_visualization` is set to `True` to get a visualization of the output on an additional pop-up window for debugging purposes.
+The `threshold` parameter (confidence threshold for object detection) is set to `0.5`.

 ```{seealso}
 Discover the different configuration options of the Vision component in the [docs](https://automatika-robotics.github.io/ros-agents/apidocs/agents/agents.models.html#agents.models.VisionModel)